luckymls/limitedbot/README.md

 # limitedbot
-A Telegram Bot written in Php by @luckymls for the limited people
+A Telegram Bot written in PHP by @luckymls for the limited people

 Set the bot's token
 Set the name of your database